Jwoo5/ecg-qa/README.md

 This dataset includes various types of questions including questions involving with a single ECG and comparison questions between two different ECGs.
 Furthermore, it covers a wide range of attribute types such as SCP Code (Symptoms in ECG), Noise, Stage of Infarction, Extra Systole, Heart Axis, and Numeric Feature.

+# Abstract
+Question answering (QA) in the field of healthcare has received much attention due to significant advancements in natural language processing.
+However, existing healthcare QA datasets primarily focus on medical images, clinical notes, or structured electronic health record tables.
+This leaves the vast potential of combining electrocardiogram (ECG) data with these systems largely untapped.
+To address this gap, we present ECG-QA, the first QA dataset specifically designed for ECG analysis.
+The dataset comprises a total of 70 question templates that cover a wide range of clinically relevant ECG topics, each validated by an ECG expert to ensure their clinical utility.
+As a result, our dataset includes diverse ECG interpretation questions, including those that require a comparative analysis of two different ECGs.
+In addition, we have conducted numerous experiments to provide valuable insights for future research directions.
+We believe that ECG-QA will serve as a valuable resource for the development of intelligent QA systems capable of assisting clinicians in ECG interpretations.

 # Demonstrations
 We provide [Google Colab Notebook](https://colab.research.google.com/drive/1LLHwtdfAw1jQ26jdHvT2bzDLoWZRrRA-?usp=sharing) to facilitate the users to skim over the dataset.